TimothyRE99/2019_Summer_PMT_Waveforms/README.md

 * readhistogram: same as p1, ported over to allow use by p2 files
 * writehistogram: same as p1, ported over to allow use by p2 files
 * gausshistogram: same as p1, ported over to allow use by p2 files
+* determine10_90risetime: same as p1, ported over to allow use by p2 files

 ## p3